 It’s fall in Kansas City!
 The long summer days have given way to the shorter days and longer nights of fall.
-As with every new season, fall brings its share of essential outdoor chores!
-One of the most important chores you can do is your fall clean-up.
+Just like every new season, fall brings its share of essential outdoor chores!
+Read more to learn about how to do some of your essential fall lawn and landscape chores like the pros!

 1. Rake, Rake, Rake!